tdmore-dev/tdmore/docs/book/05-API.md

 The `estimate()` function contains a few more arguments allowing to configure the optimisation method.
 These are detailled in the documentation (try `?tdmore::estimate` in the R console).

-**Example**: Find individual parameters knowing some observed data.
+**Example**: Find parameters of a virtual individual based on virtual observations.

 Assume we have collected 2 concentrations at 24h and 48h.
-In the following code, we'd like to estimate the parameters for this individual.
+In the following code, we'd like to estimate the parameters for this virtual  individual.

 ```r